IRaihan97/FrisO/README.md

 ```

 #### Controller Examples
 The controller classes are the core classes that define the overall functionalities of the webservice.
 It makes use of the other classes defined in the other packages.
-The classes defined here ditctate how the server should respond to possible requests by clients.
+The classes defined here dictate how the server should respond to possible requests by clients.
 The following code represents a simple controller for the Games class (which is the entity in the SQL table) defined previously:
 ```java
 import org.springframework.beans.factory.annotation.Autowired;
 import org.springframework.http.ResponseEntity;